 Kenneth C. Ricci

-Kenn graduated from the University of Notre Dame and the Cleveland Marshall School of Law.
+Kenn graduated from the University of Notre Dame and the Cleveland Marshall School of Law where he was named as their distinguished alumni of the year in 2016.

-Kenn serves on the Board of Trustees for, the University of Notre Dame and the Smithsonian and University Hospitals He also serves on Board of Stonebriar Finance Holdings and is an aviation advisor to the Guggenheim Aero Opportunity Fund.
+Kenn serves on the Board of Trustees for, the University of Notre Dame, the Smithsonian and University Hospitals.
+He also serves on several Corporate Boards including of Stonebriar Commercial Finance and is an aviation advisor to the Guggenheim Aero Opportunity Fund.

 In 2014, Kenn was honored by the Northeast Ohio Chapter of the Cystic Fibrosis Foundation for championing research and treatment of the disease, which effects 30,000 children and adults in the United States.